 S&P Capital IQ also has supplier data.
 Come to the Yablon Financial Resources Lab in Lippincott Library.
 Wharton MBAs can also use S&P Capital IQ via MBA Career Management.

 Panjiva is a database of information from product suppliers worldwide.
 Supplier profiles include a company overview, shipment statistics, detailed list of buyers, breakdown of products, and a Panjiva supplier "rating".
 Search by product, supplier/ buyer company names, and industries.

-Try searching for supply chain AND [your company's name]
+- Try searching for supply chain AND [your company's name].